 Despite these COVID-19 pandemic disruptions, which have affected the businesses of our consumers, wholesale partners, and suppliers, our business has been positively affected by the increase in e-commerce spending and strengthening of our company brand.
 As we entered 2020, great momentum from 2019 continued to be reflected in the strong sales performance throughout the first quarter of 2020.
 Our revenue was positively impacted during the final weeks of the first quarter of 2020 due to the increase in consumer e-commerce spending and temporary store closures attributed to the COVID-19 pandemic.
 During the second quarter of 2020, our DTC revenues significantly benefited from a demand surge for in-home coffee products as we saw consumers change their coffee consumption experience, as well as more consumers shopping online while sheltering-in-place.
 The unprecedented demand continued throughout the remainder of the year.
 Conversely, our wholesale revenues were temporarily adversely impacted due to temporary store closures for our customers attributed to the COVID-19 pandemic.
 Offsetting the impact related to these temporary store closures was revenue related to a new product sales and marketing agreement with a large retailer to sell select coffee products and merchandise items to the retailer to be sold in their stores and website.
 In addition, we introduced a new canned RTD coffee product in early 2020, which expanded our product offering and further strengthened our revenue.
 This canned RTD coffee product is primarily sold through our Wholesale channel.
-We have continued to experience revenue growth has primarily been driven by our Wholesale channel as we expanded our market with businesses and retailers.
+We have continued to experience revenue growth throughout be sub-selle channel as we expanded our market with businesses and retailers.
+Revenue growth has primarily been driven by our Wholesale channel as we expanded our market with businesses and retailers.
 Revenue growth of our DTC channel has normalized as consumers return to the office.